Co-researcher Film Series

 We are pleased to introduce the Connecting Through Culture As We Age team representing the University of Bristol.
 We are an interdisciplinary team with experience encompassing arts and humanities, social and policy studies, computer science and human computer interaction.
-We look forward to announcing our community co-researchers in the coming weeks.

-Dr Helen Manchester
+Professor Helen Manchester

 Helen is academic lead person for the project.
 She’s passionate about working with different partners, designing creative activities and methods and spending time with older people.
 When not at work she enjoys swimming outdoors, tending her garden and getting out of the city.
 As a lover of indie music her natural habitat is in the moshpit but kitchen dancing is more common these days.

 Ki is a Professor in computer science with oversight of the digital aspects of this project.
 She is passionate about designing new technologies that enhance people’s lives by working closely with users to understand their needs.
 When not working she loves going on long walks with her husband, two daughters, and golden retriever dog or pottering around in the garden.